npcole/npyscreen/docs/UserDoc.rst

 Button
    Functionally similar to the Checkbox widgets, but looking different.
-The Button is usually used for OK and Cancel Buttons on Forms and similar things.
+The Button is usually used for OK and Cancel Buttons on Forms and similar things, though they should probably be replaced with the ButtonPress type.

+ButtonPress
+    Not a toggle, but a control.
+This widget has the method whenPressed(self), which you should overload to do your own things.

 FormControlCheckbox
    A common use of Checkbox is to offer the user the option to enter additional data.
 For example "Enter Expiry Date".
 In such a case, the Form needs to display additional fields in some cases, but not in others.
 FormControlCheckbox makes this trivial.